Definition of cheese

 Milk Type: Cow’s milk

-Use of gruyere cheese: It is a good melting cheese, mostly used for baking.
-Used in some dishes such as French onion soup, French toast, and cheese sandwiches, and often uses with salad, and pasta.
+Use of Gruyère cheese: As it is a good melting cheese, mostly use for baking.
+Use in some dishes such as French onion soup, French toast, cheese sandwiches, often uses with salad, pasta.

 Port Salut is a semi-hard French cheese with a creamy texture, it has a mellow, sweet, and savory flavor.
 Originated from the region Loir valley of France, made from pasteurized cow’s milk.